Posted by ESPN.com's Adam Rittenberg

 Here are some nonconference matchups I'd like to see for each Big Ten team.

 There's no love lost between these two coaching staffs, especially as Illinois has become more competitive as a national recruiter (i.e. Arrelious Benn).
 This game won't happen any time soon, but it would be extremely entertaining to watch Ron Zook and Charlie Weis stand on opposite sidelines.
 Both schools constantly compete for recruits, especially in the Chicago area, so why not meet on the field?

 The teams used to play almost every year, and it would be nice to see the series resume.
 Indiana and Kentucky have a great rivalry in basketball, and both football programs face similar uphill climbs in major conferences.
 The proximity between the two schools would make it extremely easy for fans to travel to the games.

-Many Iowa fans wish this series had happened already, and it makes a lot of sense for the two teams to meet.
+Many Iowa fans wish this series had happened already -- Missouri backed out of an agreement several years back -- and it makes a lot of sense for the two teams to meet.
 You already know my view on Missouri joining the Big Ten, and a natural rivalry with Iowa plays a major role.
 Both schools recruit in the same area, and both programs have elevated their profiles in recent years.